Introduction: Transform Your Email Investigations

 Aid4Mail offers three core AI-powered features that transform how you process email evidence.

+3.1.
 AI Email Filtering

-- • High false-positive rate
+- • High false-positive rate (irrelevant emails included)

-- • Requires specialized knowledge
+- • Requires specialized knowledge for effective queries

-- • Language limitations
+- • Language limitations with multilingual datasets

-AI Solution Benefits:
+AI Solution

 - • Improved precision and recall

-- • Natural language prompts
+- • Natural language prompts, less specialized knowledge needed

-- • Multilingual capability
+- • Robust and efficient multilingual capability

-- • Context understanding
+- • Context and meaning-based identification

+3.2.
 AI Email Classification

 Open-Ended Classification

-AI determines the category
+The AI model determines the category based on your prompt.

-“Identify the primary language of this email”
+“Identify the primary language used in this email”

 Restricted Classification